subjectid1/pyShadowsocks/README.md

 Shadowsocks is mainly used for bypassing Great Firewall of China, since the data is encrypt and sent over normal TCP/UDP, no handshake, no fingerprint, getting away from packet inspection, it's hard to block.

-# NOTE
+# FEATURE
-* now shadowsocks protocol implements TCP without OTA feature, no UDP
+* shadowsocks protocol implements TCP proxy without OTA feature, no UDP
-* sock5ssl implements only TCP(SOCKS Connect), no UDP
+* sock5ssl implements only SOCKS CONNECT, no BIND/UDP ASSOCIATE

 # USAGE